Ohio

 Student Funding

-Scholarship-granting organizations determine scholarship amounts.
-Taxpayers that contribute to SGOs may claim a dollar-for-dollar credit of up to $750.
-The state will allow $1,500 per couple for the credit.
-This requires two separate $750 transactions.
+Private donors fund this program by donating to SGOs and receiving tax credits for their donation, up to certain limits.
+SGOs determine scholarship amounts.
+Taxpayers that contribute to SGOs may claim a dollar-for-dollar nonrefundable credit of up to $750.
+The state will allow $1,500 per couple for the nonrefundable credit.
+The average scholarship size has not yet been determined, but there is no cap on scholarship values.

 Student Eligibility